 Genuine financial advisors need to make money for their work, so they'll typically charge for the time and effort that they spend on your specific case.
 If someone's offering free advice, giving their time for no gain, it's important to think about what they're getting out of the arrangement.

 Pension fraudsters can make grand promises.
-It’s very easy to get swept up in the promise of a bigger pension pot.
-Many scammers sound very professional, seeming like they know what they’re doing, so it’s easy for them to gain a victim’s trust.
+It's very easy to get swept up in the promise of a bigger pension pot.
+Many scammers sound very professional, seeming like they know what they're doing, so it's easy for them to gain a victim's trust.
+Don't be ashamed if you've been mis sold a pension.

 There may be times when younger people are going through financial struggles, wishing that they could access the money that they'd set aside for retirement.
 In almost all cases, this money should not be accessible until you reach retirement age.